All Products

 Description

-The default value is All Alerts, which indicates that the whitelist takes effect for all types of alerts and cannot be modified.
+The default value is All Alerts, which indicates that the whitelist rule takes effect on all types of alerts.
+You cannot change the value.

 Whitelist Field

-The default value is fileMd5, which indicates that the MD5 hash value of the file is added to the whitelist and cannot be modified.
+The default value is fileMd5, which indicates that the MD5 hash value of a file is added to the whitelist.
+You cannot change the value.

 Rule Content